Henry M. Warner

 Henry M. Warner (1809 – April 7, 1875) was a member of the Wisconsin State Assembly.

 Biography

 Warner was born in 1809 in Connecticut, lived in Cottage Grove, Wisconsin, and then moved to Black Earth.
 He died on April 7, 1875, at Black Earth.

 Career

 Warner was a member of the Assembly during the 1st Wisconsin Legislature in 1848, representing the 1st District of Dane County, Wisconsin.
-Additionally, he was a member of the County Board and was Overseer of the Poor.
+Additionally, he was a member of the County Board and was an Overseer of the Poor.
 He was a Democrat.